 Treatment with folk remedies

-Preventive measures:
+Prevention measures:

-• refusal to use other people's personal hygiene items, each family member should have their own linen and towel.
+• refusal to use other people's personal hygiene items; each family member should have their own linen and towel.

-Description of eye chlamydia
+Description of chlamydia ocular

 Chlamydial conjunctivitis is an inflammation of the conjunctiva of the eyes when it is affected by chlamydia (genus Chlamydia trahomati) - intracellular microorganisms that have a number of properties characteristic of both bacterial and viral infections.

-Features of pathology
+Features of the pathology

 The characteristic features of the disease include the following facts: